ArtisanMobile/devdocs/_posts/2014-05-08-push-notifications.md

 <img src="/images/screens/android-push-send-test-message-439x350.png" />

-If you do not see this form please make sure you have successfully set your Server API Key in step 3, above.
+If you do not see this form please make sure you have successfully set your Server API Key in <a href="#app-settings">Step 3<a/>, above.

 <div class="note note-hint">
     <p><strong>If You Don't Receive the Test Push Message</strong></p>
     <p>Depending on your network it can take a minute or more for the message to arrive.
-If you have waited a few minutes and still haven't received the test message there are a few things to check if you don't receive your test message:</p>
+If you have waited a few minutes and still haven't received the test message there are a few things to check:</p>
     <ul>
       <li><strong>Registration ID</strong> Double check that you correctly copied the Registration ID from the logs for your app.
 You should not include the part that says "Artisan Push Registration Id: ", just the letters and numbers that come after that.</li>
       <li><strong>GCM enabled?</strong> Go back to step 1 and make sure that GCM is enabled for your project in the Google Developers Console.</li>